 The TBL Tool considers how well a project seems to align with triple bottom line goals of economic vitality, natural resource stewardship, and community well-being.
 The TBL Tool uses a type of scoring called multi-criteria decision analysis – a procedure that allows items of interest that are measured in different ways to be considered together.
 For example, imagine you would like to select a product based on purchase price, maintenance costs, user interface, and environmental impact.
 Each of these criteria is measured in different ways: multi-criteria decision analysis provides a way to sum up these "apples and oranges."

-In order to account for contextual issues such as differences in project type, size, location, and community characteristics a measure score may appear as NA, FYI or bonus: NA scores ensure that overall scores are not affected if data is unavailable or a measure is not relevant (e.g., affordable housing questions are not applied to a manufacturing facility); FYI scores present summary information that may be useful to reviewers but is not linked to project impact (e.g., leveraged dollars); bonus scores provide credit for specific areas of leadership.
+In order to account for contextual issues such as differences in project type, size, location, and community characteristics a measure score may appear as NA, FYI or bonus: NA scores ensure that overall scores are not affected if data is unavailable or a measure is not relevant (e.g., affordable housing questions are not applied to a manufacturing facility that has no housing component); FYI scores present summary information that may be useful to reviewers but is not linked to project impact (e.g., leveraged dollars); bonus scores provide credit for specific areas of leadership.
 Detailed information about measures and scoring can be found in the TBL Tool User's Guide.

 National advisors representing diversity of geography, expertise, and organizational size and type provided detailed input and review of the measures during development of the TBL Tool.
 The TBL Tool was pilot-tested to assess functionality (e.g., correct calculations, ease of navigation).
-The TBL Tool was publicly beta tested between August 2012 and May 2013.
-Feedback on the beta version of the TBL Tool was collected via a user-friendly on-line survey, as well as through more extensive testing and collaborative discussion with a group of testing partners that represent diverse geographies and organizational type (e.g., public, private, and non-profit investors at local, regional, state, and national levels).
-Upgrades based on beta test feedback will be released in late 2013.
-We are committed to continuous improvement of the tool, ensuring that it is both scientifically valid and responsive to user needs.
+The beta test phase for the TBL Tool ran from August 30, 2012 to May 31, 2013.
+Users represented diverse geographies, organization types, and levels of management.
+Feedback on the beta version of the TBL Tool was collected via a user-friendly on-line survey, as well as through more extensive testing and collaborative discussion with testing partners.
+Overall, users found that the tool provides meaningful information and is easy to use.
+We expect to continue improving the by responding to changes in data availability and user needs.
+We invite you to provide your feedback through our brief survey or by emailing us at info(at)tbltool.org.

-You may need to upgrade your browser or download a free browser in order to have the optimal experience with the Tool.
-The TBL Tool works on current versions of Mozilla Firefox, Google Chrome, and Internet Explorer 8 and above, but does not support Internet Explorer 6 or 7.
+You may need to upgrade your browser or download a free browser in order to have the optimal experience with the TBL Tool.
+The TBL Tool works on Mozilla Firefox, Google Chrome, and Internet Explorer 8 and above.
 Please contact your administrator to upgrade your version of Internet Explorer or download Mozilla Firefox or Google Chrome if you are running an unsupported browser.